 There were the people of Israel, then the Levites, then the priests.
 These also were in three divisions.
-The difference with the Royal Priesthood is that the less mature members can be ministered to until they attain to the fullness of maturity; whereas the people, Levites, and priest of Israel were frozen in their position according to the calling of God.
+The difference with the Royal Priesthood is that the less mature members can be ministered to until they attain to the fullness of maturity, whereas the people, Levites, and priests of Israel were frozen in their positions according to the calling of God.

 So if we are a “wall” or a “door,” if we do not cease to keep our faith strong in the Lord Jesus, even though we may stumble a time or two, we have hope that eventually Jesus will see to it that we are brought to spiritual maturity.

 I must enter a word of caution here.
 In my writings I often refer to the opportunities we shall have in the spirit world after we die.
 We indeed shall have such opportunities, but only on the condition that we are doing our best now.
 If at any time we knowingly turn away from Jesus and do not obey Him in the small challenges He places before us, we place ourselves in great spiritual danger.
 We may imagine we can repent at any time.
 But let me remind you that repentance is a gift from God.
 There are people who have ignored their salvation who found, later in life, that they no longer were able to repent.
 Like Esau, they sought repentance in tears, but repentance was not possible.